Bournemouth 0-2 Crystal Palace

 Attempt blocked.
 Jack Wilshere (Bournemouth) left footed shot from outside the box is blocked.
 Assisted by Simon Francis.

 Attempt blocked.
-Steve Cook (Bournemouth) left footed shot from outside the box is blocked.
+Steve Cook (Bournemouth) right footed shot from outside the box is blocked.

 Foul by Jordon Ibe (Bournemouth).